 By Esther Epp-Tiessen, Public Engagement Coordinator for the MCC Ottawa Office.

-Download MCC’s 2017 Peace Sunday Packet: Praying for Peace.
+Download MCC’s 2021 Peace Sunday Packet: Defending Hope.